Visa Information

 Please see the checklist for an attending trade fairs visa with the complete list of requirements.

-- Complete the online Schengen visa application form, print it and take it to your appointment.
+- Complete the online Schengen visa application form which will contribute to the fastest possible processing of your application file, print it and take it to your appointment.

 - The portal will guide through the application questions and will make sure you do not forget to enter any necessary values.